 Both should be formatted as individual paragraphs with the following headings:

-- Context (why the question addressed by the paper is important)
+- Introduction (why the question addressed by the paper is important)

 - Approach (including an indication of methods)